ncatlab/nlab-content/pages/4/4/6/5/15644/content.md

 Where [[Dirichlet characters]] (see there) are essentially [[automorphic forms]] for the [[idele group]] (hence for $n = 1$) the generalization to automorphic forms for $n \geq 1$ is the concept of _[[automorphic L-function]]_.

-The differential geometric analog of a Dirichlet-L function is the _[[eta function]]_ (see there for more) of a differential operator.
+The differential geometric analog of a Dirichlet L-function is the _[[eta function]]_ (see there for more) of a differential operator.

 ## Related concepts